 In this case, you might even find an error message that shows what causes the error.

-This tells you that there is a flaw in your code, which you need to fix if you want to retrieve your website.
+This tells you that there is a flaw or problem with your code, which you need to fix if you want to restore your website.

-Again, you wouldn’t be able to log in to the WordPress admin panel, but you can still access WordPress files by logging in with an FTP client.
+Again, you wouldn’t be able to log in to the WordPress admin panel, but you can still access WordPress files by logging in with an FTP client, or through the web hosting account.

-1. Go the folder where you installed WordPress
+- Go the folder where you installed WordPress site

-3. Locate your current theme inside the directory and find the file you were working on before appearing WordPress blank page.
+- Locate your current theme inside the directory and find the file you were working on before the WordPress blank page appeared.

-4. Upload a correctly working version of the concerned file.
+- Upload a correctly working version of the file (ideally from a known working backup).
 If you have a backup before causing WordPress blank page error, simply restore the files.
 Or manually find the code you were working on and fix it by either entirely removing the tweak you recently made or correcting the error in your code.

 Once done, make sure you clear WordPress cache as well as browser cache and verify if following the above steps fix the issue.